sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/basic_code_intelligence.md

 Sourcegraph comes with built-in code intelligence provided by search-based heuristics.

-If you are interested in enabling precise code intelligence on your repository, see our documentation on [LSIF](./lsif.md).
+If you are interested in enabling precise code intelligence for your repository, see our [quickstart guide](./lsif_quickstart.md).

 ## How does it work?

-[Basic code intelligence](https://github.com/sourcegraph/sourcegraph-basic-code-intel) implements the 3 main code intelligence features:
+[Basic code intelligence](https://github.com/sourcegraph/sourcegraph-basic-code-intel) is able to provide 3 core code intelligence features:

 - Jump to definition: it performs a [symbol search](../search/index.md#symbol-search)
 - Hover documentation: it first finds the definition then extracts documentation from comments near the definition